nikhilbagul/interactive-storytelling/README.md

 Tools for Artwork  : Photoshop

 Note: This is a development build.
-      The game is solely meant for educational and evalution purposes.
+      The game is solely meant for educational and evaluation purposes.
       No commerical benefit is intended.

 Installation instructions :